xsjark/food_app/README.md

 Finding restaurants in Tena can be difficult.
 The idea was to develop a directory of restaurants in the city which users can search.
 Users can then contact the restaurants via WhatsApp.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+See [Expo documentation](https://docs.expo.dev/distribution/building-standalone-apps/) for notes on how to dbuild the apk.

 ### Prerequisites